curityio/spa-using-token-handler/README.md

 - A Web Host to provide static content
 - An API that validates JWT access tokens

-The token handler should be developed by Curity or another provider, then plugged in.
+The token handler components should be developed by Curity or another provider, then plugged in.

 ## Run the End-to-end Flow